Deliverability

 You’ve been spoofed

 One of the easiest ways for bad actors to infiltrate our lives is to use our trusting – and often lax – attitude towards established senders.
 Email spoofing tests our trust and exploits it, using it against us to see if we’ll take the bait if it looks like a message is coming from someone we know.
-You can be on the receiving end and not know the difference because bad actors will mimic email headers to look legitimate (unless you’re this guy).
+You can be on the receiving end and not know the difference because bad actors will mimic email headers to look legitimate.

-More sophisticated spoofing attacks will often include company logos, be well written, and have links to websites that also look legitimate, making it really hard for a user to tell that they are being phished before it’s too late.
+More sophisticated spoofing attacks will often include company logos, be well written, and have links to websites that also look legitimate, making it really hard for a user to realize that they are being phished until it’s too late.
 But if you take a closer look at the full details of your email header, you can catch the weird things like IP addresses that you didn’t authorize to send on your behalf.
-Basically, it’s all too easy to replicate an email header and put your domain reputation at risk.
+It’s all too easy to replicate an email header and put your domain reputation at risk.

 You’ve gone deep sea ‘phishing’